wswind/Ocelot-Performance-Test/README.md

 ./run-all.ps1
 ```

-you may want to set powershell executionpolicy
+you may want to set powershell execution policy

 ```
 Set-ExecutionPolicy -Scope CurrentUser remotesigned